 How you plan on setting up this tarp also dictates how much work you need to put into one as you make it.
 I will start with the most basic tarp, which has, well, nothing added onto it.
 It's just a sheet of plastic.
+But it can still work as an effective shelter from rain, snow, and wind.
 Measure it to a length that you prefer, cut it, and you are done.
 The one below is 2.3m long by 2m wide, or about 7.5ft by 6.5ft.

 To set it up, you need a rope or thick piece of string (like paracord) to tie a ridge line.
 I don't recommend using thin string, as it will cut into the plastic if there is a lot of tension on the tarp, and will cause problems or damage.
-After you tie a rope between two trees, throw the tarp over it, and anchor it with some rocks or sticks.
-This is what I did on a SUL trip I documented, for example--click the link to see this set up in action.
+After you tie a rope between two trees, throw the tarp over it, and you can anchor it with some rocks or logs.
 You can save some weight with no additions to the tarp plus no tent stakes, but bringing a rope may negate this savings (though I was able to still save about 50g with a thin rope similar to paracord).

 But what if you prefer tie outs to anchor your tarp?
 Say you live someplace that does not have that many rocks and sticks around to use, or you don't feel like having to find them every time to set your shelter up.
 No problem.
 With a rope and some tent stakes you can not only set up the shelter a bit easier, it will also be a bit bigger from the added space gained from not having to anchor things on top of the tarp to the ground.
 If you add guy lines to the tie outs, you can add even more space to the inside of your shelter.
 Anchoring the tarp directly to the ground with rocks can be a bit cramped inside the tarp for some people.